PoCInnovation/Workshops/software/10.Neo4j/README.md

 [Export](https://riptutorial.com/typescript/example/28118/exporting-importing-declarations) a `const` variable named `Books`.
 It is equal to the result of the function `ModelFactory`, which create a new model using the types we previously defined, and some additional information we give in the parameters.
 The `ModelFactory` function takes an object which must contain the following fields :
-- `label`: type name in neo4j database.
+- `label`: the name we choose for the Model, here it's `Book`.
-- `primaryKeyField`: primary key to use to recognize entity.
+- `primaryKeyField`: primary key use to recognize entity, here it's `id`.
-- `schema`: data definition, apply some constraint to enforce safety of your model.
+- `schema`: defines the data of the model, and applies some constraints to enforce some data safety.

 > :warning: Don't forget to pass the `neogma` client as the second argument !